Azure/azure-sdk-for-net/sdk/servicebus/Azure.Messaging.ServiceBus/MigrationGuide-WindowsAzure-ServiceBus.md

 await receivedMessage.CompleteAsync();
 ```

-Now in `Azure.Messaging.ServiceBus`, we introduce a dedicated class `ServiceBusProcessor` which takes your message and error handlers to provide you with the same simple way to get started with processing your messages as message handlers in the previous packages, with auto-complete and auto-lock renewal features.
-This class also provides a graceful shutdown via the `StopProcessingAsync` method which will ensure that no more messages will be received, but at the same time you can continue the processing and settling the messages already in flight.
+In `Azure.Messaging.ServiceBus`, we introduced `ServiceBusProcessor` which uses a push-based approach to deliver messages to event handlers that you provide while managing locks, message completion, concurrenc, and resiliency.
+The processor also provides a graceful shutdown via the `StopProcessingAsync` method which will ensure that no more messages will be received, but at the same time you can continue the processing and settling the messages already in flight.

-The concept of a receiver remains for users who need to have a more fine grained control over the receiving and settling messages.
-The difference is that this is now created from the top-level `ServiceBusClient` via the `CreateReceiver()` method that would take the queue or subscription you want to target.
+The concept of a receiver remains for users who need to have a more fine-grained control over the reading and settling messages.
+The difference is that this is now created from the top-level `ServiceBusClient` via the `CreateReceiver` method taking the queue or subscription you want to read from and creating a receiver specific to that entity.

-Another notable difference from the previous library when it comes to receiving messages, is that the new library uses a separate type for received messages, `ServiceBusReceivedMessage`.
-This helps reduce the surface area of the sendable messages by excluding properties that are set by the service itself and cannot be set by a user when sending messages.
-In order to construct a `ServiceBusReceivedMessage` for mocking purposes, use the `ServiceBusModelFactory.ServiceBusReceivedMessage` method.
-In general, output types that are meant to be constructed only by the library can be created for mocking using the `ServiceBusModelFactory` static class.
+Another notable difference from the `WindowsAzure.ServiceBus` when it comes to receiving messages, is that `Azure.Messaging.ServiceBus` uses a separate type for received messages, `ServiceBusReceivedMessage`.
+This helps reduce the surface area of the sendable messages by excluding properties that are owned by the service  and cannot be set when sending messages.

+ To support testing, the `ServiceBusModelFactory.ServiceBusReceivedMessage` method can be used to mock a message received from Service Bus.
+In general, all types that are meant to be created only by the library can be created for mocking using the `ServiceBusModelFactory` static class.

 ```C# Snippet:ServiceBusConfigureProcessor
 // create the options to use for configuring the processor